Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Details of Probed Metrics

 \section{Details of Probed Metrics}

 The evaluation suite includes science question answering, long-range context comprehension, logical reasoning, and commonsense understanding.
-Specifically, the AI2 Reasoning Challenge (ARC)~\citep{clark2018think} assesses science question answering using both the Easy and Challenge subsets with accuracy measured via log-likelihood scoring.
+Specifically, the AI2 Reasoning Challenge (ARC)~\citep{clark2018think} assesses science question answering using both the Easy and Challenge subsets.
 LAMBADA~\citep{paperno2016lambada} targets long-range context comprehension by requiring prediction of the final word in narrative passages.
 LogiQA~\citep{liu2020logiqa} evaluates logical reasoning in reading comprehension with multiple-choice questions adapted from LSAT exams.
 PiQA~\citep{bisk2020piqa} measures commonsense physical reasoning via multiple-choice format.
 SciQ~\citep{welbl2017crowdsourcing} focuses on scientific question answering from educational materials.
 The Winograd Schema Challenge (WSC)~\citep{levesque2012winograd} tests commonsense pronoun resolution in minimally differing sentence pairs, and WinoGrande~\citep{sakaguchi2021winogrande} extends this setting with an emphasis on robustness to dataset biases.
-Accuracy is used as the primary metric across these benchmarks.
+Accuracy is the primary reported metric, with language-model log-likelihood used where benchmark scoring requires it.